Updated March 4, 2022 . AmFam Team

 You’ve probably heard the saying, “the early bird gets the worm.”
 But what does that mean for Americans who file their tax returns early?

 To most of us, it usually means quicker refunds.
 But early filing could also mean significantly reducing your chances of falling victim to a growing trend in identity theft.
 It’s called tax return identity theft and it’s affecting Americans at an alarming rate.
-In fact, according to the IRS, approximately 1.5 million returns were considered fraudulent in the 2016-17 tax seasons with estimates of $1.7 to $2.3 billion stolen in 2016 alone.* Not to fret!
-We’ll help you understand tax related identity theft, the signs to look out for and what to do if it happens to you.
+In fact, per the Taxpayer Advocate Service (TAS), an independent organization within the IRS, 5.2 million tax returns were tagged as fraudulent in 2020.
+Not to fret!
+We’ll help you understand tax related identity theft, the signs to look out for, and what to do if it happens to you.